numberly/flask-stupe/docs/source/config.rst

 Environment
 ===========

-Any key present in the documentation at this point will be checked in the environment.
+Any key present in the configuration at this point will be checked in the environment.
 If a corresponding variable is found in the environment, its value will override the current configuration.